AIontheloose/backuppowerguide/_posts/2026-05-23-best-sleeping-bags-for-australian-camping-2026.md

 ---

 *About the author: **Jake Morrison** is a Outdoors & Adventure Contributor at Owlno.
 Jake covers camping, hiking, fishing, and 4WD adventures across Australia.
-He writes from firsthand experience exploring Australian bush, coastlines, and outback tracks.* Hi Alexia.
+He writes from firsthand experience exploring Australian bush, coastlines, and outback tracks.* Hi Alexia, Hayly and Jade.